LopezGroup-ICIQ/gamenet_uq/README.md

 The DFT dataset `fg.db` (217 MB) used to train the GNN will be soon uploaded to Zenodo as ASE database including the DFT VASP relaxed geometries, simulation settings, and other metadata.

-## Graph dataset
+## Graph dataset generation from ASE databases

-The graph dataset (92 MB) can be automatically generated from the ASE database with the script `scripts/gen_dataset.py`.
+The graph dataset (92 MB) can be automatically generated from the ASE database with the script [gen_dataset.py](./scripts/gen_dataset.py).
+The same script can be used to generate your custom dataset from external ASE databases.

 ## Model training